scribe-security/docs/docs/introducing-scribe/scribe-hub.md

 Valint sends the evidence it collects to the Scribe Hub.
 Additionally, Valint can serve as an agent that enforces supply chain policies either at the end of a build, during admission control to your production environment, or on an ad hoc basis.
 It retrieves evidence and analytic data from Scribe Hub and applies policy-as-code to it.

-Valint sends the evidence it collects to the Scribe Hub.
-Additionally, Valint can serve as an agent that enforces supply chain policies either at the end of a build, during admission control to your production environment, or on an ad hoc basis.
-It retrieves evidence and analytic data from Scribe Hub and applies policy-as-code to it.

-Simply put, Valint is a tool that generates a bill of your software components, collects evidence about how secure your software is, and ensures your software meets set rules.
-It sends this information to Scribe Hub and can also act as a guardrail to make sure these rules are followed at key stages of your software building and deployment process.

 <!-- :::note
 Scribe software supply chain security capabilities are concentrated around the CI/CD pipeline and the creation of a docker image as a final product of that pipeline.